 - Company termination policies, whether they’re written in an employee handbook or simply common company practices;

-- Basic human rights protecting people against things like discrimination e.g. the Canadian Human Rights Act;
+- Basic human rights protecting people against things like discrimination e.g. the US Civil Rights Act and Canadian Human Rights Act;

 - Common law practices, which, according to the Canadian Department of Justice, are “laws that are not written down as legislation, but have evolved into a system of rules based on precedent.”

-If you have a human resources leader or an employment lawyer, they can help you avoid common pitfalls around legal issues such as probationary periods, at-will employment, and termination for cause vs. without cause.
+Human resources leaders or an employment lawyer will help you avoid common pitfalls around legal issues such as probationary periods, at-will employment, and termination for cause vs. without cause.
 They can also answer common questions such as:

 - How much termination notice or severance pay should I give?